vdjonsson/abopt/README.md

 ### map

-`antibody_pipeline map` maps coefficients for a specific antibody from FASTA locations (indexed from 0) to provided PDB locations.
+`abopt map` maps coefficients for a specific antibody from FASTA locations (indexed from 0) to provided PDB locations.
 The arguments for the map command are:

     usage: MAP [-h] --filepath FILEP --filename FILEN --pdb_filepath FILEP --pdb_filename FILEN --name NAME [--o OUT]